Diagrammatics for Soergel categories: Proofs

 \igc{.4}{noAss.eps}

-Because of this, our algorithm towards reducing graphs has always been to reduce the smallest color, then reduce the next color within each region delineated by the previous, and so forth, so that at each stage the color $i-1$ is absent.
-We could not start with a non-extremal color, because the above diagram might show up. \end{remark}
+Consider switching the $i$-graph to the other version of an ``H", and look at the triangular region delimited by the $i$-graph on top.
+It has at most one 6-valent vertex on its perimeter, so that its boundary lines consist of an $i-1$ line, an $i+1$ line, and at most one other $i \pm 1$ line.
+This means that one of the two colors $i-1$ or $i+1$ must reduce to a boundary dot.
+It is not possible to obtain a degree 0 morphism if this happens.

-Despite the pessimism of the previous remark towards reducing non-extremal colors, Proposition \ref{prop-colorelimination} implies that we can still do a lot.
-There should be a purely graphical proof of this proposition, but it is complicated by the failure of $i$-colored associativity when both adjacent colors are present.
+Because of the failure of $i$-colored associativity in this context, our algorithm towards reducing graphs has always been to treat extremal colors and use induction.
+Despite this pessimism, Proposition \ref{prop-colorelimination} (color elimination) implies that we can still do a lot.
+However, any purely graphical proof of color elimination is complicated by the failure of $i$-colored associativity for non-extremal colors. \end{remark}

 {\sl Ben Elias, Department of Mathematics, Columbia University, New York, NY 10027}

 {\tt email: belias@math.columbia.edu}

 { \sl Mikhail Khovanov, Department of Mathematics, Columbia University, New York, NY 10027}